 It’s no accident that on a popular poster titled “How to Build Community,” designed by the Syracuse Cultural Workers collective in New York, the hints go well beyond issues of urban planning, neighborhood design and traffic policy.
 “Play together,” suggest the Cultural Workers.
 “Ask for help when you need it.
 Seek to understand.
 Learn from new and uncomfortable angles.
 Honor elders.”
 And my favorite: “Fix it even if you didn’t break it.”

-Top 7 Signs of Community
+Top 7 Signs of a Strong Community

 1. People use sidewalks and public areas for meeting, conversation and play.